-Grandma’s banana cake recipe is homemade from scratch with ingredients you more than likely you have in your pantry.
+Grandma’s Banana Cake recipe is homemade from scratch with ingredients you more than likely have in your pantry.
 A simple dusting of confectioners’ sugar finishes it off.

 I guess you could say we go through banana phases in my house.
 Sometimes when I buy them, they get devoured right away.

 Other times, I’m looking for ways to use them up before they are way too ripe to use for anything.
 I hate wasting food.